Charles Wells Moulton

-Charles Wells Moulton (1859 – March 17, 1913) was an American poet, critic, editor, and publisher.
+Charles Wells Moulton (/ˈmoʊltən/; 1859 – March 17, 1913) was an American poet, critic, editor, and publisher.
 He was the founding editor of The Magazine of Poetry and Literary Review, and the publisher of A Woman of the Century (1893).

 Early life

 Moulton was one of the sons of Byron Moulton, a prominent bridge builder and sheep breeder in New York State.